thealanjason/MassPointModelAD.jl/README.md

 ## How to Cite

-If you use MPMad.jl in your work, please cite using the reference given in [CITATION.cff](https://github.com/thealanjason/MPMad.jl/blob/main/CITATION.cff).
+If you use `mpm-ad` in your work, please cite using the reference given in [CITATION.cff](https://github.com/thealanjason/MPMad.jl/blob/main/CITATION.cff).

 ## Contributing